- January 22, 2022

 A “lemon” is a car, SUV, truck or other vehicle that has ongoing mechanical or electrical problems that never seem to be fixed, no matter how many times you take it to the mechanic.
 It could be because of faulty brakes, drive shaft problems, poor steering, malfunctioning door locks or a whole host of other defects.
 Such “nonconformities” in a lemon compromise the . . .

 - value, or

 - safety of the vehicle.

 To qualify for Lemon Law protection, an owner must have made “reasonable attempts” to have the vehicle repaired before filing a claim.
 That’s why it’s so important to keep all your receipts and work orders from your car repair attempts.
 These prove that you tried to get the car fixed, to no avail.
 Find out more in: What to Do if You Have a Lemon.

 There’s always the possibility that a car dealership committed fraud or misrepresentation or somehow overcharged you for a vehicle during the purchase process.
 If so, you could have a legal case to return the car.
 If you think you were overcharged, you will need to have evidence to back your claim.
 Edmunds True Market Value pricing is a good tool to show what a typical price is for your vehicle.
-If you think this has happened to you, you may want to consult with an attorney to see whether there is a way you can get out of the deal.
+Just as you would consult a vehicle accident lawyer after an accident, if you suspect you were a victim of a scam, you may want to consult with an attorney to see whether there is a way you can get out of the deal.
 But keep in mind that the best way to avoid being ripped off is to not let it happen at all.
 Do your due diligence on the price of the vehicle before you come close to signing on the dotted line.